Lokesh0077/team-8/estatementFend/README.md

 ## Environment / API
 This frontend talks to backend APIs through files in `src/services/`.
 The base URL or auth details may be configured in those service files (for example, look at `src/services/*.js`).
 Adjust accordingly for your backend environment.

-## Adding a license / contributing
-- If this is an open-source project, add a `LICENSE` file at the repo root.
-- Add a `CONTRIBUTING.md` if you want contribution guidelines.

 ## Troubleshooting
 - If you see errors about Node version, install a matching Node that satisfies `package.json` engines.
 - If styles aren't applied, ensure Tailwind is built and `src/style.css` (or the imported CSS) is included.